Environmental movement: History

 The origins of the environmental movement in Europe and North America lay in Smoke abatement programs in response to increasing levels of smoke pollution in the atmosphere during the Industrial Revolution.
 The emergence of great factories and the concomitant immense growth in coal consumption gave rise to an unprecedented level of air pollution in industrial centers; after 1900 the large volume of industrial chemical discharges added to the growing load of untreated human waste.

 Criticisms

-Conservative critics of the movement characterize it as radical and misguided.
-Especially critics of the United States Endangered Species Act, which has come under scrutiny lately, and the Clean Air Act, which they said conflict with private property rights, corporate profits and the nation's overall economic growth.
-Critics also challenge the scientific evidence for global warming.
+Conservative critics of the movement characterize it as radical and misguided, and are critics of the United States Endangered Species Act, which came under scrutiny in the 21st century, and the Clean Air Act, which they said conflict with private property rights, corporate profits, and the nation's overall economic growth.
+Moreover, critics challenge the scientific evidence for global warming.
 They argue that the environmental movement has diverted attention from more pressing issues.
 Western environmental activists have also been criticized for performative activism, eco-colonialism, and enacting white savior tropes, especially celebrities who promote conservation in developing countries.
 When residents living near proposed developments organize opposition they are sometimes called "NIMBYS", short for "not in my back yard".